ndreynolds/vim-cakephp/README.md

 there yet, but I'm slowly adding things that (I think) make using Cake easier and faster.

-*Note about CakePHP 2.0:*
+*Note about CakePHP versions:*
-The naming conventions changed quite a bit from version 1.3 to 2.0.
-I'm working on adding support for both to the plugin, but for now you can get by with the `2.0-support` branch.
-Just check it out with `git checkout 2.0-support`.
+CakePHP's naming conventions changed quite a bit from version 1.3 to 2.0.
+The `master` branch supports CakePHP 2.0+ but not 1.3.
+For 1.3 and below, you can checkout the tag `1.3` (`git checkout 1.3`) which points to the last commit before the 2.0 shift.
+Simultaneous support for both CakePHP versions is on the todo list.

 Installation
 --------------------------------------------------------------------------------